mhrons/mhrons.github.io/docs/pv_smooth.md

 ![PV Logger](img/GI_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='left';"}
 ![PV Logger](img/GX_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='right';"}

 The left graph shows the measured and low-passed (legend “lp”) GI signals on a day with high solar exposure and strong intermittency.
-The graph on the right shows the specific accumulated energy GX [Wh/m^2^] by IPLPF (legend "aavg0") vs LPF (legend "lp") on a given day.
+The graph on the right shows the specific accumulated energy GX [Wh/m^2^] by IPLPF (legend "aavg0") vs LPF (legend "lp") on the same day.
 Exactly-predicted input signal GI(t+Δt) shifts the IPLPF output to the left, minimizing the standard deviation of GX, thus in practise minimizing the difference ΔGX = max(GX) – min(GX), expressing the request for the specific accumulation capacity.
 The specific throughput of the accumulated energy is also minimized by the IPLPF.

 ### Costs of IPLPF smoothing
 The smoothing costs result from the accumulation technology and from the accumulation rate.
 The accumulation rate results from the solar intermittency and from the desired ramping of smoothed PV power.
 In a non-ideal smoothing (e.g. PLPF), the values \eqref{eq:4} and \eqref{eq:5} are larger the less perfectly controlled the balancing of power between the grid and ESS.
 In the illustrated example, IPLPF needs between 18% and 20% of ΔSOC relative to LPF, and IPLPF accumulates between 57% and 70% of the energy through ESS relative to LPF (see Tables 2, 3).
 There is a trade-off between the smoothing effect and the accumulation rate: The lower ramping limit (i.e. smoother s(t)), the higher accumulation rate.
 (This trend is especially critical in case of PLPF smoothing: The higher Δt, the higher prediction error, and the much higher accumulation rate!)
 Both ΔSOC and energy throughput reach their theoretical minimum with the IPLPF smoothing.